create3000/x_ite/docs/_posts/getting-started.md

 Yeah, tell me!

-X_ITE needs your support, with a small contribution you can make a big difference.
+X_ITE needs your support, with a small contribution you can make a big difference, or simply subscribe to receive the latest news.

 [<i class="fa-solid fa-heart"></i> Support us on Patreon](https://patreon.com/X_ITE){: .patreon }

-Or simply subscribe to receive the latest news.

 ## X3D Examples